-Dress shirts are fine for smart casual, but so are checked shirts.
+Dress shirts are fine for smart casual, but so are checked and striped shirts.
 If one thing is essential, though, it’s that the shirt is well-fitted.
-Also, my suggestion is to make the color of your shirt diversifies your demeanor.

-Although it’s said that solid white or pale blue shirts are reserved for formal business wear, they are a perfectly excellent choice for a smart casual, too.
-In fact, every color is embraced if you match it right with your overall appearance.
+Although solid white or pale blue shirts are best for formal business wear, they are a perfectly excellent choice for a smart casual, too.

 Linen shirts are perfectly acceptable in warmer climates.
 Denim and chambray will be a good choice as well, especially if you want a more easy-fitting outfit.

-If you are aiming for the less-formal spectrum of the smart casual, then go for a simple t-shirt.
-I am not going to talk much about the material; just make sure it is high-quality, well-fitted, and looks sharp on you.
+If you are aiming for the less formal spectrum of smart casual, then go for a simple polo shirt or t-shirt.
+Just make sure it is high-quality, well-fitted, and looks sharp on you.

 Choose simple colors like white or gray.
-Dark t-shirts can look good too, especially dark-grey or indigo.
+Dark polo t-shirts can look good too, especially dark grey or indigo.
 Whatever you choose, make sure you add some shade to the overall combination.

 Jeans, Chinos, Corduroys & Trousers